Identifying Bullying and What Parents Can Do

 There are no bullies without victims.
 So, who are the victims?
 Bullies search for available prey.
 They want to find someone who seems scared and lacks assertiveness.
 Bullies seek someone who will be submissive.
 They want a victim they can overpower or control.

-What is cyberbullying?
 When someone uses electronic media to bully another person, it is called cyberbullying.
 It does not seem to be a major issue in third grade, but teachers tell me that it gets worse in fourth and fifth grades.
-It can involve social media, such as Facebook, Instagram, Twitter and Snapchat.
+Cyberbullying can involve social media, such as Facebook, Instagram, Twitter and Snapchat.
 It also includes text messaging on cell phones as well as email.